 With absolutely any personal injury case, you are required to adhere to a statute of limitations.
 This defines the amount of time you have in which to file your claim or settle it in civil court.
-South Carolina’s statute of limitations allows an injured party three years from the date of the accident to bring their claim or had it settled.
+South Carolina’s statute of limitations allows an injured party three years from the date of the accident to bring their claim or have it settled.

 While you may think three years gives you plenty of time to hire an attorney, we strongly discourage you from waiting to do so.
 It is extremely important to hire an attorney right away so that they are able to build you a strong case without being pressed for time or without having a hard time tracking down your witnesses and evidence.